Mcas-996/calculator-cli/README.md

 - `main_cli.cpp` - CLI entry point.
 - `calculator_tests.cpp` - unit/regression tests invoked via CTest.
 - `.github/workflows/c-cpp.yml` - GitHub Actions pipeline for Linux/macOS/Windows builds, tests, and releases.

+## Troubleshooting

+- **CMake cannot find a compiler**: install the latest Visual Studio Build Tools on Windows or ensure `build-essential`/Xcode Command Line Tools are present on Linux/macOS.
+- **First build appears stuck**: SymEngine builds from source on the first configure, so heavy CPU use is expected; subsequent builds are incremental.
+- **Missing runtime DLLs on Windows**: run inside a Developer Command Prompt or install the MSVC redistributable that matches your toolchain.
+- **Locale-dependent parsing issues**: force the C locale before running (`set LC_ALL=C`) if your shell uses comma decimals.

 ## License